 You can install these spy apps on most Android phones and iPhones.
-There are also options for monitoring computer activity as well as remote access to a PC via an online account setup.
-The best part about using spy software is that it doesn’t require any personal information about you other than your phone number or email address so there’s no risk of identity theft if someone steals your phone!
+There are also options for monitoring computer activity and remote access to a PC via an online account setup.
+The best part about using spy software is that it doesn’t require any personal information about you other than your phone number or email address, so there’s no risk of identity theft if someone steals your phone!

-One way to find out if your cell phone is being monitored by spy software is to check your phone’s operating system.
-If the device was manufactured by a reputable company and has newer versions of the operating system, then you can be sure that the operating system is not being tampered with.
+One way to determine if your cell phone is being monitored by spy software is to check your phone’s operating system.
+If a reputable company manufactures the device and has newer versions of the operating system, then you can be sure that the operating system is not being tampered with.

-If your phone has an older version of the operating system, you should consider upgrading it.
-This will ensure that you have the latest update from Google and other vendors who create apps for phones.
+If your phone has an older operating system version, you should consider upgrading it.
+This will ensure you have the latest update from Google and other phone app vendors.
 The best way to know if a new version of an app has been released is to check online for updates before downloading them onto your device.

 The second way is by looking for advertisements on Google, Bing, or Yahoo for spyware removal services.
-If you see any ads for companies claiming that they can remove spyware from your phone, then you know that there are other people using it who are concerned about their privacy and safety as well!
+If you see any ads for companies claiming that they can remove spyware from your phone, you know that other people concerned about their privacy and safety are also using it!

 Phone tapping is a method of intercepting telephone calls and conversations between two or more parties.
-The term “phone tapping” is used to describe the act of secretly recording phone calls or other communications for later listening and analysis.
+The term “phone tapping” describes secretly recording phone calls or other communications for later listening and analysis.

-The use of phone tapping has long been a part of espionage, with governments and law enforcement agencies in countries around the world engaging in phone-tapping operations to gather information.
-In fact, the NSA’s Foreign Affairs Directorate was established in 1946 specifically to collect foreign intelligence through espionage operations against foreign governments.
+Phone tapping has long been a part of espionage, with governments and law enforcement agencies worldwide engaging in phone-tapping operations to gather information.
+The NSA’s Foreign Affairs Directorate was established in 1946 to collect foreign intelligence through espionage operations against foreign governments.

 Tapping your phone is the most common way for someone to get access to your personal information.
 However, it doesn’t mean the person who tapped your phone is the only one who can access it.

-Every time you use a device that has a microphone and camera, like an iPhone or Android phone, it sends out a broadcast signal that can be intercepted by other devices in range.
-This means that anyone with a compatible device can listen in on your conversation.
+Every time you use a microphone and camera device, like an iPhone or Android phone, it sends out a broadcast signal that other devices can intercept in range.
+Anyone with a compatible device can listen in on your conversation.